anitasv/makeup/README.md

 ## Upcoming
 1. Foundation: if you have only pure readonly functions, you are a good foundation to memoize them.
 Remember to apply foundation before concealer.
 You can write a dependency injection class using this.
+2. Bronzer: Makes the classes immutable. (if possible)